mmghorbani/KNTU-ML-Course-2024/Mini-Projects/MP2/README.md

 - A random forest model is trained with default hyperparameters and evaluated on the test set.
 - This investigation allows for comparing the impact of different approaches on the performance of decision trees and random forests in this drug classification task.

+## Question 4
+This Jupyter Notebook implements a Naive Bayes classifier on the Heart Disease Dataset to predict the presence of heart disease in patients.
+It covers data loading, preprocessing (shuffling, splitting, normalization), model training with GaussianNB, evaluation (accuracy score, classification report, confusion matrix), and an example of random prediction.